Jay9596/scribble/README.md

 Lists all notes in directory.

 `scribble get <title>`
-This commans GETs the text of the note and prints it.
+This command GETs the text of the note and prints it.

 `scribble post <title> <text>`
 This command creats a new note with the same name as title.
 It will overwrite a note if it already exists, use it with caution.